 Succession of the founding leader

-Change of CEO post-acquisition or post-LBO
+Change of CEO after an acquisition or LBO

 Replacement in a context of transformation or crisis